 Also, try playing the scale ascending (going from lowest note to highest note) and then descending (going from highest note back down to the lowest note).
 This is very often how scales are played, in their basic form.

-For example, starting on the 6th string and 8th fret (C), this is what it would look like.
+For example, starting on the 6th string and 8th fret (C), would give us the C Major scale.
 This time, the staff notation is included as well.

 So you now know how to read scale diagrams.